hbarcelos/blog-backup/ck3dnpqnu00uro4s178b8aw3e.md

 We live in a world where everybody seems obsessed with ~almost~ perfect code coverage, while the problem of [Redundant Coverage](https://github.com/testdouble/contributing-tests/wiki/Redundant-Coverage) is rarely mentioned &mdash; it is not very easy to find online references discussing this.
 If you abuse tests, you may end up having a hard time when your requirements suddenly change.

 In the end we are not paid to write tests, we are paid to solve other people's problems through code.
 Writing tests is expensive and does not add **perceivable** value to the clients/users.
-One can argue that there is value added by tests, but in my personal experience it is very hard to make non-technical people to buy that.
+One can argue that there is value added by tests, but in my personal experience it is very hard to make non-technical people buy that.

 What we as Software Engineers should strive for is to write the minimum amount of tests that yields enough confidence in code quality and correctness &mdash; and "enough" is  [highly dependent on context](https://medium.com/javascript-scene/why-cutting-costs-is-expensive-how-9-hour-software-engineers-cost-boeing-billions-b76dbe571957).